echasnovski/mini.nvim/TESTING.md

 ## Example plugin

 In this file we will be testing 'hello_lines' plugin (once some basic concepts are introduced).
-It will have functionality to add prefix 'Hello ' to lines.
-It will have single file 'lua/hello_lines/init.lua' with the following content:
+It will have functionality to add prefix 'Hello ' to lines implemented in a single file 'lua/hello_lines/init.lua':

-<details><summary>'hello_lines/init.lua'</summary>
+<details><summary>'lua/hello_lines/init.lua'</summary>

 ```lua
 local M = {}